 Chris is also:

-Chair of Governors of a small primary school Federation
+- Governor of a small primary school Federation (he was previously Chair of Governors)

 He teaches on the following modules:

 He supervises PhDs in the following areas: offender rehabilitation, strengths-based approaches, social outcomes contracts (Social Impact Bonds) and public service reform.

 Before joining MMU, Chris worked in the voluntary sector and then the private sector.
 Currently Chris is a:

 - Member of the HM Inspectorate of Probation Advisory Board

 - Trustee and non-executive Director of Coaching Inside and Out (CIAO), a charity and social enterprise that advocates for and delivers coaching in the criminal justice system